Snow's BBQ

 In May 2008, Texas Monthly rated Snow's BBQ as the number-one BBQ joint in Texas.
 In May 2013, Snow's was ranked number 2 on the magazine's Top 50 list of the best barbecue in Texas.
 The 2017 list saw Snow's trade places with Austin's Franklin Barbecue to retake the number 1 position.
 In early 2018, 82-year-old pitmaster Tootsie Tomanetz was nominated as a semifinalist for a James Beard Award.

 Snow's BBQ has also been labeled as "The Best Texas BBQ in the World" by The New Yorker in its article titled "By Meat Alone" written by Calvin Trillin in the November 24, 2008, issue.

-Snow's BBQ received a significant amount of publicity because of the 2020 Netflix series, Chef's Table: BBQ, episode 1 of which showcased Snow's BBQ and the story of Tootsie Tomanetz, the pitmaster responsible for the cooking.
+Snow's BBQ received significant publicity because of the 2020 Netflix series Chef's Table: BBQ.
+Episode 1 showcased Snow's BBQ and the story of Tootsie Tomanetz, the pitmaster responsible for the cooking.